eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Arrays
 ******

-Arrays are defined in the same way as any other member type but it adds the attribute ``arrayDimensions``.
+Arrays are defined in the same way as any other member type but they add the attribute ``arrayDimensions``.
 The format of the ``arrayDimensions`` attribute value is the size of each dimension separated by commas.
 Please, refer to :ref:`dynamictypes_supportedtypes_array` explanation for more information on array type.